kourtneybeauvais/wk12_lab/README.md

 Project Structure:

-estimation.R – Loads data and estimates hourly arrival rates (μ̂) using NHPP methods. simulation.R – Simulates bike usage for a day using estimated rates. placement.R – Builds initial allocation candidates and selects the best-performing one. utils.R – Small helper functions. test.R – Unit tests for main functions.
+estimation.R – Loads data and estimates hourly arrival rates (μ̂) using NHPP methods. simulation.R – Simulates bike demand and actual trips for a day using estimated rates. placement.R – Builds initial allocation candidates and selects the best-performing one. test.R – Unit tests for main functions.